openvswitch/ovs/FAQ.md

 ### Q: What's involved with porting Open vSwitch to a new platform or switching ASIC?

-A: The [PORTING.md] document describes how one would go about porting Open vSwitch to a new operating system or hardware platform.
+A: The [PORTING.rst] document describes how one would go about porting Open vSwitch to a new operating system or hardware platform.

 ### Q: Why would I use Open vSwitch instead of the Linux bridge?